Published in: 2013

 Reed, B., Shaw, R., Chatterton, K. (2013).
 Technical notes on drinking-water, sanitation and hygiene in emergencies.
 World Health Organization (WHO), Water, Engineering and Development Centre (WEDC), Loughborough, UK

-Camps (emergency or longer term) Emergency and reconstruction (WG8) English Practitioners Recommended by SuSanA (other than SuSanA publications)
+Camps (emergency or longer term) Emergency and reconstruction situations (WG8) English Practitioners Recommended by SuSanA (other than SuSanA publications)

 Share this page on